SHIDHULAI SWANIRVAR SANGSTHA

 Climate Change

-The farmer's floating farming helps landless farmers to grow vegetables and raise fish and ducks on river, that secure the income, food and employment throughout the year.
+The three-income floating farming helps landless farmers to grow vegetables and raise fish and ducks on river, that secure the income, food and employment throughout the year.
+High-nutrition, rain-fed traditional varieties, such as Aman rice, enhances food security and increase income.

 "Groups like Shidhulai have helped Bangladesh make dramatic social progress over the last quarter century"